tecolicom/App-ansifold/README.md

     $ echo 1234567890 | ansifold --colrm 1 3 7 9
            ^^^   ^^^

-If the command is executed with the name `ansicolrm`, it works the same as if the **--colrm** option were given.

 # BUGS

 Option **--refill** will join Hangul string without space.
 Probably